builds.sr.ht via fennel

 Fennel is a lisp that compiles to Lua.
-It aims to be easy to use, expressive, and has almost zero overhead compared to handwritten Lua.
+It aims to be easy to use, expressive, and has almost zero overhead compared to writing Lua directly.

 The changelog has a list of user-visible changes for each release.